shoberg44/my_project/README.md

 # Educational project
-This is the educational project at Imagine.
+This is the educational project at Imagine Software at Michigan State University.

 ## Installation
 First, activate virtual environment within the terminal